3DGenomes/TADbit/_sources/tutorial/tutorial_5_parameter_optimization.txt

 .. image:: ../nbpictures/tutorial_5_parameter_optimization_26_0.png

-TADBit also provides the possibility to view it all together in a 3D plot (note that, while here its a static image, inside matplotlib GUI you would be able to turn around and zoom):
+TADbit also provides the possibility to view it all together in a 3D plot (note that, while here its a static image, inside matplotlib GUI you would be able to turn around and zoom):

 .. code:: python